I research the interplay between journalism and political communication across 4 areas:

 - The security state and public accountability.

-strategic political communication, journalism, civil society, sur/sous/veillance, social resistance, agenda-building, trust, intelligence elites, human rights, risk communication, propaganda, persuasion, fake news.
+AI, strategic political communication, journalism, civil society, surveillance, sousveillance, social resistance, agenda-building, trust, intelligence agencies, human rights, risk communication, propaganda, persuasion, fake news, disinformation, emotion

 Bakir, V. 2018.Intelligence Elites and Public Accountability: Relationships of Influence with Civil Society.
 London: Routledge.